 Loxo Oncology is committed to helping patients who have failed available therapies and may benefit from treatment access to the investigational therapies that we are developing in a manner that is both scientifically and ethically responsible.
 This Loxo Oncology Policy for Access to Investigational Agents describes the principles, criteria and government regulations that we will follow when considering a request for access to an investigational agent outside of a clinical trial.

 2. Patients must be first considered for ongoing clinical trials of the investigational therapy.
-Treating physicians interested in treating their patient with Loxo investigational therapies in active clinical development must first try to enroll their patients in a clinical trial studying the investigational therapy.
+Treating physicians interested in treating their patient with Loxo Oncology investigational therapies in active clinical development must first try to enroll their patients in a clinical trial studying the investigational therapy.
 Clinical trials incorporate regular safety monitoring, and create a venue for investigator training on the potential risks of the investigational therapy.
 In addition, Loxo Oncology has a scientific and ethical obligation to complete clinical trials that could support health authority approval of the medicine.
 Clinical trials have the ability to establish clinical benefit for the investigational therapy, and thus transform an investigational therapy into an approved drug capable of offering benefit to a wider population.

 3. The patient must have a serious disease or condition.

 4. There must be a positive benefit-risk ratio for the patient.
 The potential benefits to the patient seeking access to the investigational therapy must always outweigh the collective potential risks to the patient of offering the investigational therapy.
-In establishing the benefit-risk ratio, Loxo will consider the outcome of the disease itself.
+In establishing the benefit-risk ratio, Loxo Oncology will consider the outcome of the disease itself.

 5. The physician who requests access must be qualified, agree to directly supervise treatment, be willing to obtain relevant health authority approval/clearance, otherwise comply with relevant local and/or country regulations, and agree to follow Loxo Oncology policies applicable to expanded use in general and any conditions or restrictions set by Loxo Oncology for the particular drug and patient.
+The physician may be asked to comply with special monitoring procedures and to provide ongoing clinical information, as requested by Loxo Oncology.
+Such requests would be made in the interest of patient safety and ensuring that a positive benefit-risk ratio persists for the patient.

 6. The physician requesting access must provide: